Buddy Holly: The Rolling Stones

+Steve Marriott

+From a young age, Steve Marriott was a huge fan of Holly and would mimic his hero by wearing large-rimmed spectacles with the lenses removed.
+Marriott wrote his first song, called "Shelia My Dear", after his aunt Shelia to whom he was close.
+Those who heard the song said it was played at a jaunty pace in the style of Holly and his bandmates also nicknamed him 'Buddy'.
+Marriott also recorded a version of Kenny Lynch's song "Give Her My Regards" b/w "Imaginary Love", the B-side written by Marriott, and released as a 45-rpm in 1963 on Decca, inspired by Buddy Holly and the Crickets.
+His band, Humble Pie released a cover version of "Heartbeat" on their 1969 album Town and Country.

+Don McLean

 Don McLean's popular 1971 ballad "American Pie" was inspired by Holly's death and the day of the plane crash.
 The song's lyric, which calls the incident "The Day the Music Died", became popularly associated with the crash.
 McLean's album American Pie is dedicated to Holly.
 In 2015, McLean wrote, "Buddy Holly would have the same stature musically whether he would have lived or died, because of his accomplishments ...
 By the time he was 22 years old, he had recorded some 50 tracks, most of which he had written himself ... in my view and the view of many others, a hit ...
-Buddy Holly and the Crickets were the template for all the rock bands that followed".
+Buddy Holly and the Crickets were the template for all the rock bands that followed."

-Elton John was musically influenced by Holly.
-At age 13, although he did not require them, John started wearing horn-rimmed glasses to imitate Holly.
-The Clash were also influenced by Holly, and referenced him in their song "If Music Could Talk" from the Sandinista! album.
+Eric Clapton

 The Chirping Crickets was the first album Eric Clapton ever bought; he later saw Holly on Sunday Night at the London Palladium.
-In his autobiography, Clapton recounted the first time he saw Holly and his Fender, saying, "I thought I'd died and gone to heaven ... it was like seeing an instrument from outer space and I said to myself: 'That's the future – that's what I want.
+In his autobiography, Clapton recounted the first time he saw Holly and his Fender, saying, "I thought I'd died and gone to heaven ... it was like seeing an instrument from outer space and I said to myself: 'That's the future – that's what I want'".
+In 1969, his supergroup Blind Faith released a cover version of Holly's "Well All Right" featuring Steve Winwood on vocals.